FAFSA Simplification

 In 2020, the FAFSA Simplification Act was enacted into law as part of the Consolidated Appropriations Act of 2021, as well as a result of the 2019 passing of the FUTURE ACT (which allows the Internal Revenue Service (IRS) to share data with Federal Student Aid (FSA)).
 The changes are so significant that FSA needed to request an extension from Congress (provided in the Consolidated Appropriations Act of 2022) to push out full implementation from 2023-2024 to 2024-2025.

-ARE YOU HAVING TECHNICAL ISSUES WITH THE FAFSA?
-Many students around the country are running into technical difficulties with the new version of the FAFSA (2024-2025).
+ARE YOU HAVING TECHNICAL ISSUES WITH THE 2024-2025 FAFSA?
+Many students are still experiencing technical difficulties with the new 2024-2025 FAFSA.
 If you are having technical difficulties with the online FAFSA, your Berkeley College Financial Aid Team has some workarounds that we can share with you and ensure that you can complete the FAFSA.
 If you have not already done so, please attempt the FAFSA on your own.
 If you have any questions or technical difficulties schedule an appointment with a Berkeley College Financial Aid Advisor.

 FAFSA KNOWN UNRESOLVED ISSUES – this link will take you to the Department of Education’s website where they show known unresolved and resolved issues.
 If you are having technical difficulty we suggest that you review this page periodically.